London Rippers: 2012 season

 The London Rippers opened their season against the Southern Illinois Miners.
 After a 1–5 start on their first road trip, London played their first game at Labatt Memorial Park on May 25, 2012 against the Gateway Grizzlies, winning 4–3.

 Eviction and folding

 On July 18, 2012, an eviction notice was posted on the door of the London Rippers' Team Store in Market Tower, which was later attributed to their failure to pay rent.
 This led to the Frontier League stepping in to work with owner Othman Kadry and widespread speculation that the team's future was in jeopardy.
 Six days later, on July 24, 2012, it was first announced that the team would play the remainder of their season on the road, but was announced later in the day that the team would be folding altogether.

-The Frontier League later announced on July 25, 2012, that the franchise will be replaced by a traveling team called the "Road Warriors", name previously used by the Atlantic League of Professional Baseball.
+The Frontier League later announced on July 25, 2012 that the franchise will be replaced by a traveling team called the "Road Warriors"; the name was previously used by the Atlantic League of Professional Baseball.
 Teams originally scheduled to play in London instead hosted the Road Warriors.